scrabbletank/farhome-rules/rulesdoc.md

 You can attempt to stabilize a character by making a medicine check.
 The check takes 10 AP and you must be beside the downed character to make it.
 Roll a medicine check, adding a Terrible die for every temporary wound the character is missing.
 On success the character is stabilized, on fail the character restores a temporary wound for every crit success in your medicine check.
 A stabilized players's wounds are set to 1 and they no longer make death saving throws, gaining consciousness after 10 minutes.

 ### Action Points

 Action Points (AP) are used during combat as a way of tracking how much you can get done during your turn.
 Action Points are refilled at the start of your turn and are spent taking actions, such as moving, attacking, or casting spells.
 Any unspent Action Points can be spent on reactions even when it's not your turn.
 Reactions are triggered by specific actions, for example opportunity attacks can only be made when a creature tries to leave your zone of control.
 At the start of your next turn you lose any unspent Action Points from the previous turn.

 ### Maneuvers

-Maneuvers are special actions and reactions that can be learned by your character.
+Maneuvers are special abilities that can be learned by your character.
 They can be learned by anyone, but most maneuvers require a weapon to be used.
 Using a maneuver is the same as taking any other action during your turn, however they have the following restrictions:

 - You may only use one maneuver per turn, reaction maneuvers excluded.
 - You cannot use the same maneuver on two consecutive turns in a row.

 Additionally, most maneuvers have weapon or level requirements, or can only be used in specific situations, such as when an ally is attacked.
 The level requirement for maneuvers shows 2 levels, the first being the level you need to learn the maneuver and the second being it's enhanced level.
-At that level the maneuver gains the effects described in the 'enhanced' textblock.
+When your character reaches the maneuver's enhanced level it gains the effects described in the 'enhanced' textblock.

 ### Healing Surge